jmyacobn/whats-cookin/README.md

 ## Future Features
 - Allow users to select multiple tags on both the home and saved recipe views
 - Allow users to customize the recipe details by choosing a serving size
+- Allow users to rate recipes and leave comments